Everything you need to know about Irish Wolfhounds

 Sight loss

-Irish Wolfhounds can develop a condition called “progressive retinal atrophy”.it's a degenerative eye disorder, caused by gradual loss of photoreceptors at the back of the eye.
+Irish Wolfhounds can develop a condition called “progressive retinal atrophy”.
+It's a degenerative eye disorder, caused by gradual loss of photoreceptors at the back of the eye.
 This causes the affected dog to slowly lose their sight.

 Hip Dysplasia